briandenicola/private-kubernetes-cluster-setup/README.md

 # Introduction
-A method of creating a private AKS cluster (with or without Egress filtering) using Terraforms and the Flux gitOps operator.
+A method of creating a private AKS cluster without Egress filtering using Terraforms and the Flux gitOps operator.

 ## Azure Resources Created
 * Private AKS Cluster with Azure AD Pod Identity, KeyVault CSI Driver and OpenService Mesh extensions